 Rinse and drain soaked beans, set aside.
 In a large Dutch oven, add bacon and onion.
 Turn heat onto medium-high and cook until bacon is crisp.
 Drain excess fat if desired.
 Add the remaining ingredients and stir in beans.
 Bring to a boil and transfer to the oven.
 Bake uncovered, stirring now and then for about four hours, until beans are tender, checking several beans.
 Watch closely at the end of the cooking time, adding additional water if needed.

 Rinse and drain soaked beans, set aside.
 Add bacon and onion to the Instant Pot, turn to the Saute setting.
 Cook until bacon is crisp.
 Drain excess fat if desired.
+Add the water and scrape the bottom of the pot well.
 Add the remaining ingredients and stir in beans.
 Seal the Instant Pot and cook on High Pressure for 45 minutes.
-When finished, let release naturally for 20 minutes. until beans are tender, checking several beans.
+When finished, let release naturally for 20 minutes.
+Check several beans for tenderness.
 If additional time is needed, reseal and set for five more minutes at High Pressure and let naturally release for 20 minutes.

 Sometimes I add 1/3 to a half a cup of brown sugar and they are just barely sweet.